 Unless otherwise noted, each grant recipient must submit semi-annual reports on the progress made during the previous period in implementing its grant project.
 Annually, each grant recipient must submit the Federal Financial Report, standard form 425 (SF-425).
 In addition, each community will be required to submit a final report on its project to the Department, and 10 percent of the grant funds will not be reimbursed to the community until such a final report is received.
 Additional information on award administration for selected communities will be provided in the grant agreement.
-If an applicant is selected for an award of greater than \$500,000 over the period of performance, the post-award reporting requirements reflected in 2 CFR Part
+If an applicant is selected for an award of greater than \$500,000 over the period of performance, the post-award reporting requirements reflected in 2 CFR Part 200 Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters will apply.

-26 In addition, communities should be aware that the Department will not reimburse a community for any advance, up-front payments or financial guarantees made to an air carrier or other party (for example, reimbursement will not be made for a lump-sum payment made to an air carrier on the date of an inaugural flight, when the payment exceeds the cost basis of that flight).
+&lt;sup>28 In addition, communities should be aware that the Department will not reimburse a community for any advance, up-front payments or financial guarantees made to an air carrier or other party (for example, reimbursement will not be made for a lump-sum payment made to an air carrier on the date of an inaugural flight, when the payment exceeds the cost basis of that flight).
 The Department will only reimburse for services actually provided; for an air carrier, that would be under a per-flight or per-operating hour post-flight accounting.
 Under no circumstances will the Department reimburse a community for payments it has made to an air carrier, in the form of a subsidy or other compensation for the provision of an air service, where that subsidy or compensation is not based on an actual revenue shortfall the carrier has experienced in providing that air service.